hasura/ekg-prometheus/Tutorial.md

 - specify metrics,
 - register and sample metrics,
-- add tags to metrics,
+- add labels to metrics,
 - deregister metrics,
 - use pre-defined metrics, and
 - sample a subset of metrics atomically.